microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

   - We should also provide some argument to the `NewTerminalArgs` (used by the `new-tab` and `split-pane` actions) to allow a user to elevate an otherwise unelevated profile.
-* We'll probably want to create new CPs in a medium-IL context by default, unless the profile or launch args otherwise indicates launching elevated.
-So a WP running elevated would still create unelevated profiles by default.
+* We'll probably want to create new content processes in a medium-IL context by default, unless the profile or launch args otherwise indicates launching elevated.
+So a window process running elevated would still create unelevated profiles by default.
 * Currently, if a user launches the terminal as an administrator, then _all_ of their tabs run elevated.
 We'll probably want to provide a similar configuration as well.
-Maybe if a WP is initially launched as elevated (rather than inheriting from an existing session), then it could either:
+Maybe if a window process is initially launched as elevated (rather than inheriting from an existing session), then it could
+  either:
   - default all future connections it creates to elevated connections
   - assume the _first_ tab (or all the terminals created by the startup commandline) should be elevated, but then subsequent connections would default to unelevated processes.

 It's a long-standing platform bug that you cannot use drag-and-drop in elevated scenarios.
-This unfortunately means that elevated WPs will _not_ be able to tear tabs out into their own windows.
-Even tabs that only contain unelevated CPs in them will not be able to be torn out, because the drag-and-drop service is fundamentally incapable of connecting to elevated windows.
+This unfortunately means that elevated window processes will _not_ be able to tear tabs out into their own windows.
+Even tabs that only contain unelevated content processes in them will not be able to be torn out, because the drag-and-drop service is fundamentally incapable of connecting to elevated windows.

-We should probably have a discussion about what happens when the last elevated CP in an elevated WP is closed.
-If an elevated WP doesn't have any remaining elevated CPs, then it should be able to revert to an unelevated WP.
+We should probably have a discussion about what happens when the last elevated content process in an elevated window process is closed.
+If an elevated window process doesn't have any remaining elevated content processes, then it should be able to revert to an unelevated window process.
 Should we do this?
 There's likely some visual flickering that will happen as we re-create the new window process, so maybe it would be unappealing to users.
-However, there's also the negative side effect that come from elevated windows (the aformentioned lack of drag/drop), so maybe users will want to return to the more permissive unelevated WP.
+However, there's also the negative side effect that come from elevated windows (the aformentioned lack of drag/drop), so maybe users will want to return to the more permissive unelevated window process.

 This is one section where unfortunately I don't have a working prototype yet.
 From my research, an elevated process cannot simply `create_instance` a class